shgmr/SDTM/README.md

+#📊 Project Overview
-# "This is a SDTM mapping coding implemented in my R personal project.
-R is a powerful tool that enables efficient and concise coding."
+This script demonstrates SDTM mapping implemented in my personal R project.
+R's versatility and efficiency make it an excellent choice for concise and reproducible data transformation workflows